opengeospatial/cdb-vector-gpkg-ie/README.md

 # er_template
 This is a template proposed for Testbed-13 Engineering Reports.
-The objective is for editors to check this out (Clone a version) and begin editing it with a tool Atom/Asciidoctor.
+The objective is for editors to check this out (Clone a version) and begin editing it with a tool such as e.g. Atom editor and Asciidoctor conversion tool.

-Note that the file index.adoc should not be modified, but you should begin with er.adoc.
-The file er.adoc has some metadata information and a list of includes from the list of files below.
-NOTE:  The includes in the first group below should not need to be adjusted (just modify the file as necessary).
-You will need to modify the include statements of the clauses-examples as stated below and potential remove or add annexes.
-All documents should include the history and bibliography so these includes should not be changed (edit the files as required).
+Note that the files index.adoc, 0-preface.adoc, asciidoctor.css, and all files in folder _resources_ should not be modified.
+Please begin with file er.adoc.
+The file er.adoc has instructions in the form of comment.
+These don't need to be removed.
+Other files have helper texts that provide instructions.

+It is very important that the names of the file er.adoc will not be changed, as the scripts to mass-convert all ERs fail!
+Ideally, you only name

 * er.adoc
-  * preface.adoc
+  * preface.adoc (don't change this)
-  * intro.adoc
-  * references.adoc
-  * terms.adoc
+  * 1-summary.adoc
-  * overview.adoc
+  * 2-references.adoc
-  * clause-requirements.adoc
+  * 3-terms.adoc
-  * clause-solutions.adoc
+  * 4-overview.adoc

-  * clauses-examples.adoc  == use as many clause sections as necessary.
-Number as clause-08.adoc, clause-09.adoc, etc.
+  * 5-example.adoc (some asciidoc syntax help.
+Use as many copies as you need clauses in your document)

   * annex-a.adoc  --|
   * annex-b.adoc    |-- Use as needed
   * annex-c.adoc  --|

-  * history.adoc
+  * annex-history.adoc
-  * bibliography.adoc
+  * annex-bibliography.adoc

 =============
 I have found the following User Guide very helpful:  http://www.methods.co.nz/asciidoc/userguide.html